abhiTronix/vidgear/README.md

 PiGear provides a flexible multi-threaded wrapper around complete [**picamera**][picamera] python library to interface with these modules correctly, and also grants the ability to exploit its various features like `brightness, saturation, sensor_mode, etc.` effortlessly.

 Best of all, PiGear API provides excellent Error-Handling with features like a threaded internal timer that keeps active track of any frozen threads and handles hardware failures/frozen threads robustly thereby will exit safely if any failure occurs.
-So now if you accidently pulled your camera module cable out when running PiGear API in your script, instead of going into possible kernel panic/frozen threads, API exit safely to save resources.
+So now if you accidentally pulled your camera module cable out when running PiGear API in your script, instead of going into possible kernel panic/frozen threads, API exit safely to save resources.

 **Following simplified functional block diagram depicts PiGear API:**